-In the region 6 to 9°N and 25 to 20°W the floats moved eastward between about May and 17 18 November and westward in late winter and spring.
-In an early investigation of the NECC a 19 strong NECC with two eastward cores in July to September was observed, while generally 20 near surface westward flow is found during March to May (Richardson and Reverdin 1987).
-21 When separating the surface drift of the three floats for the time at the surface to transmit data 22 and for the subsurface drift, the surface drift was eastward from mid-May to December and westward from January to mid-May with an annual mean eastward velocity of 9 cm s-1, while 23 the subsurface flow was weak year-round with a mean eastward component of 0.02 cm s-1.
-24 25 Hence the eastward shift of the floats, especially of float f400, is mainly due to the seasonal 26 surface signal of the NECC and not caused by an eastward drift at the parking depth near the 27 OMZ core.
-This is in agreement with ADCP velocity observations that show the flow below the NECC is weak, or even westward, as well as with the velocity field of the 10-year mean 28 29 SODA data (Fig. 2).
+In the region 6 to 9° N and 25 to 20° W the floats moved eastward between about May and November and westward in late winter and spring.
+In an early investigation of the NECC, a strong NECC with two eastward cores in July to September was observed, while generally near-surface westward flow is found during March to May (Richardson and Reverdin, 1987).
+When separating the surface drift of the three floats for the time at the surface to transmit data and for the subsurface drift, the surface drift was eastward from mid-May to December and westward from January to mid-May with an annual mean eastward velocity of 9 cm s^{-1} , while the subsurface flow was weak year-round with a mean eastward component of 0.02 cm s^{-1} .
+Hence the eastward shift of the floats, especially of float f400, is mainly due to the seasonal surface signal of the NECC and is not caused by an eastward drift at the parking depth near the OMZ core.
+This is in agreement with ADCP velocity observations that show the flow below the NECC is weak, or even westward, as well as with the velocity field of the 10-year mean SODA data (Fig. 2).

 The floats were used to determine the velocity at the surface and at the parking depth.
-The float at 400 m depth, with a mean eastward flow of 0.6 cm s-1, stayed at the surface for about seven hours of the seven day diving cycle which leads to an eastward flow component of 14.4 1 cm s-1 if the float had stayed at the surface for the entire time.
-This value is higher than the 9 2 cm s-1 eastward flow computed for the three floats at the surface when they were located 3 south of 9°N but weaker compared to the mean geostrophic eastward component of 20 cm s-1 4 at 6°N between 15 and 40°W for the period 1993 to 2009 computed for the core position of 5 the NECC (Hormann et al., 2012).
+The float at 400 m depth, with a mean eastward flow of 0.6 cm s^{-1} , stayed at the surface for about 7 h of the 7-day diving cycle, which leads to an eastward flow component of 14.4 cm s^{-1} if the float had stayed at the surface for the entire time.
+This value is higher than the $9\,\mathrm{cm\,s^{-1}}$ eastward flow computed for the three floats at the surface when they were located south of 9° N, but weaker compared to the mean geostrophic eastward component of 20 cm s^{-1} at 6° N between 15 and 40° W for the period 1993 to 2009 computed for the core position of the NECC (Hormann et al., 2012).

-6 The complete record of spreading and vertical oxygen distribution of float f350 (Fig. 9) shows 7 northward movement through the low oxygen layer of the OMZ into the oxygenated North 8 Atlantic subtropical gyre.
-This float stayed south of 10°N for more than a year, but in July 9 2009 it suddenly moved rapidly to the north.
-At the same time a strong SSHA appeared in the region between the two NECC branches (Supplement Movie M1), which may have triggered 10 11 the northward displacement of the float.
-The float drifted northward from 10°N on 10 August 2009 to 14.9°N on 28 March 2010 and crossed the OMZ with a mean speed of about 2.75 cm 12 s^{-1} .
-While crossing the OMZ the drift of this float had a weak south-westward component, 13 14 hence the entire northward drift across the OMZ of the float took place at the subsurface layer 15 near the parking depth of 350 m.
-Unfortunately the float f330 stopped operating at the end of 2009 when it moved northward into the OMZ, however the f330 northward movement 16 17 occurred in the subsurface while the surface drift was toward the east.
+The complete record of spreading and vertical oxygen distribution of float f350 (Fig. 9) shows northward movement through the low oxygen layer of the OMZ into the oxygenated North Atlantic subtropical gyre.
+This float stayed south of 10° N for more than a year, but in July 2009 it suddenly moved rapidly to the north.
+At the same time a strong SSHA appeared in the region between the two NECC branches (Supplement Movie M1), which may have triggered the northward displacement of the float.
+The float drifted northward from 10° N on 10 August 2009 to 14.9° N on 28 March 2010 and crossed the OMZ with a mean speed of about 2.75 cm s^{-1} .
+While crossing the OMZ, the drift of this float had a weak southwestward component; hence, the entire northward drift across the OMZ of the float took place at the subsurface layer near the parking depth of 350 m.
+Unfortunately the float f330 stopped operating at the end of 2009 when it moved northward into the OMZ; however, the f330 northward movement occurred in the subsurface, while the surface drift was toward the east.